PS Maid of the Loch: Restoration

 Fundraising continued for the next stages of the restoration including donations from the Wolfson Foundation, the Paddle Steamer Preservation Society and £950,000 from the Scottish Government's Regeneration Capital Grant Fund, amongst others.
 There had been the suggestion that if Loch Lomond Steamship Company raised £1.7 million by June 2018, that the Heritage Lottery Fund would donate £3.8 million towards the restoration, however in September 2018 it was announced that the Heritage Lottery Fund had decided against this donation.

 In January 2019 an unsuccessful attempt was made to winch the Maid of the Loch out of the water onto her slipway but the ship snapped its ties and slid back into the loch, however a second attempt in July 2021 with a new carriage was successful.
 Restoration work continued on the ship, with her interiors being returned to their original 1950s appearance while adding modern conveniences such as a lift between decks, and also enabling her engines and paddles to turn slowly fed by a package boiler mounted on the pier.

 In 2019 the project was set back due to the failed bid to the National Lottery Fund.
 However, it received £950k from the Scottish Government and £50k from the Paddle Steamer Preservation Society.
 This funding was used as described above.
-The charity built a new, more robust Slipway carriage using funds supplied by a variety of sources, most notably, Historic Environment Scotland as the slipway and the Steam Winch House form a Grade A listed structure.
+The charity built a new, more robust Slipway carriage using funds supplied by a variety of sources, most notably, Historic Environment Scotland as the slipway and the Steam Winch House form a Category A listed structure.